 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

-As globalization is spread to all around the world and technology is advanced, international and transcontinental travels become far easier than ever before.
-While most of people say that this change is beneficial, some are worried about its backlash.
+As globalization is spread to the whole world and technology is advanced, international and transcontinental travels have become far easier than ever before.
+While most people say that this change is beneficial, some are worried about its backlash.

-The biggest benefit of travel is that by traveling different countries in the world, people can learn each country's local culture and landscape firsthand rather than learning by images and texts.
-In my case, I traveled Central and South America for few months in 2017 and I experienced invaluable lessons that I could never learn from the media and class.
-It helped me a lot to broaden my insight on South America because South America was such an exotic continent for me before I traveled.
-Especially regarding the distance between South America and my country South Korea, I could never imagine traveling across the continents before globalization and advanced technology.
+The biggest benefit of travel is that by traveling to different countries in the world, people can learn each country's local culture and landscape firsthand rather than learning by images and texts.
+In my case, I traveled Central and South America for a few months in 2017 and I experienced invaluable lessons that I could never learn from the media and class.
+It helped me a lot to broaden my insight on South America because the continent was such an exotic location for me before I traveled.
+Especially regarding the distance between South America and my country, South Korea, I could never imagine traveling across the continents before globalization and advanced technology.

-On the other hand, a surge of international travel brought urban problems such as pollution and crime.
-Especially in touristic countries where millions of tourists come every year, robbery subjected to international tourists became very prevalent and the countries became being unable to control a vast amounts of waste.
+On the other hand, a surge of international travel has brought urban problems such as pollution and crime.
+Especially in tourist countries where millions of tourists come every year, robbery of international tourists has become very prevalent and the countries have become being unable to control vast amounts of waste.
 The local residents who used to live in touristic places tend to leave their cities because of the massive amounts of tourists visiting their hometown and noise that tourists make.
-The national and city authorities cannot control these backlashes effectively because tourism became very important for country's economic profit.
+The national and city authorities cannot control these drawbacks (disadvantages, negative aspects etc) effectively because tourism has become very important for the country's economic profit.

-There are two flipped sides when it comes to the domestic and international travels, and it is becoming controversial whether these travels benefit the people and the world as a whole.
-Yet, being a responsible traveler could contribute to alleviate the disadvantage of travels at individual level.
+There are two flipped sides when it comes to domestic and international travels, and it is becoming controversial whether these travels benefit the people and the world as a whole.
+Yet, being a responsible traveler could contribute to alleviating the disadvantage of travels at an individual level.

 FEEDBACK